-We lease certain business equipment to FIS.
+We previously leased certain business equipment to FIS.
 Our revenues from these leases were \$8.4 million, \$7.3 million and \$6.7 million in 2004, 2003 and 2002, respectively.
+All of the equipment covered by these leases was purchased by FIS for \$19.4 million on June 1, 2005, and the leases were terminated.

-Master Loan Agreement
+Master Loan Agreements

-We are parties to a master loan agreement under which our title insurance subsidiaries have made certain loans to FNF.
+We are parties to two master loan agreements under which our title insurance subsidiaries have made certain loans to FNF.
 These loans are evidenced by notes that amounted to \$22.8 million at December 31, 2004.
-The notes amortize in equal principal amounts annually with final maturity in 2010 and bear interest at a variable rate that at December 31, 2004 was equal to 2.66%.
+The notes amortize in equal principal amounts annually with final maturity in 2009 and 2010 and bear interest at a variable rate that at December 31, 2004 was equal to 2.66%.
 We have no commitment to make further loans under this arrangement.